saschaklatt/gridl/README.md

 * serializable
 * get/set values at position or index
 * get/set area at position or index
+* finding values in the grid or within a certain area on the grid
+* check if an area would fit into the grid at a certain position or index

 **TODO**

-* finding values within a certain area
+* getting adjacent cells (neighbours) of a certain index or position (orthogonal, diagonal, both)
 * moving cells from A to B
-* getting adjacent cells (neighbours) of a certain index or position (orthogonal, diagonal, both)
-* generate grids
+* generating grids
 * add/remove columns and rows from all sides
 * swap columns and rows
 * rotate grid